masonedmison/pet_feeder/Readme.md

         sudo apt-get purge wolfram-enginezz
         ```

-   2. The key is to indent your fenced block by **(4 * bullet_indent_level)** spaces.
+   * Also need to put a separating newline above and below the fenced block.

+3. We can put fenced code blocks inside nested bullets, too.1111
+* Like this:

+    ```shell
+    sudo apt-get purge wolfram-engine
+    sudo apt-get purge wolfram-enginez
+    sudo apt-get purge wolfram-enginezz
+    ```

-   3. Also need to put a separating newline above and below the fenced block.
+* Also need to put a separating newline above and below the fenced block.
+    ```shell
+    sudo apt-get purge wolfram-engine
+    sudo apt-get purge wolfram-enginez
+    sudo apt-get purge wolfram-enginezz
+    ```